 Nadia’s practice at Stoll Berne focuses on both trial and appellate advocacy.
 She has experience in matters relating to complex business disputes, securities fraud, employment, property law, and the environment.

-The award will be officially presented on September 7, 2018 at the University’s Alumni Dinner.
+The award was officially presented on September 7, 2018 at the University’s Alumni Dinner.